BenRosentha1/AILifeQuest/README.md

 I have never had a reason to make a .gitignore file but as my API key is sensitive I was influenced to learn about this.
 My functions are all very modular and with little changes the LLM model can be changed.
 I had also not worked with other forms of media before and this program works with both images and audio

+If you play the game please be patient as it takes time to request so much from ChatGPT